 After a quick car ride, I took off my blindfold to the beautiful, cloudy Pacific through the windshield, and beyond the RVs and vans in our rearview was the Bolsa Chica Ecological Reserve.

 Finally, she let me in on the big surprise - my wife was surprising me with my first-ever official surf lesson.

 We trekked half a mile over to Lifeguard Tower 18 and met up with Keith Coleman, one of the owners and operators of Corky Carroll's Surf School.

 Born and raised a couple of blocks down the road, it all seemed so organic and natural to him.

-Finally, I got to spend some time in the water with one of those salty dogs I'd watch in amazement as a kid.
+Finally, I got to spend some time in the water with one of those salty dogs I'd watched in amazement as a kid.

-My time out with Keith was my first time ever really riding the face of a wave.
+My time out with Keith was the first time I had ever really ridden the face of a wave.

 It was like being out with someone I've known for years, and I look forward to crossing paths again down the line.